Surrey Six massacre: The massacre

 In August 2007, Jamie Bacon met with Corey Lal to demand that he pay him a $100,000 "tax" in exchange for the right to sell drugs in Surrey.
 At a meeting in a McDonald's in Surrey, Bacon told Lal he would be killed if he continued to refuse him the "tax" he wanted.
 Justice Kathleen Ker stated in 2020 that Bacon wanted Lal killed because of his ego, saying: "he didn't want to look weak.
 In their world, Corey Lal had to die".
-Ker stated that Jamie was the leader of "diabolical plot" to have Lal killed.
+Ker stated that Jamie was the leader of the "diabolical plot" to have Lal killed.

 On the afternoon of 19 October 2007, Schellenberg along with several other gasfitters were checking the gas fireplaces in all of the units in the Balmoral Tower for any possible flaws as part of an annual inspection, a requirement imposed by the condo corporation.
-Several gasfitters did not want go into Unit 1505 whose tenants were considered disreputable and Schellenberg volunteered to do a job that no-one else wanted to do.
+Several gasfitters did not want to go into Unit 1505 whose tenants were considered disreputable and Schellenberg volunteered to do a job that no-one else wanted to do.
 At about 2:40 pm, Schellenberg was inspecting the gas fireplace in Unit 1505.
 A drug dealer, Sophon Sek, led the killers to Unit 1505 and knocked on the door of Unit 1505, which allowed the killers to enter the unit.
 Sek had been paid $25,000 to lead the killers to unit 1505 and helped them gain access.
 A group of Red Scorpions that consisted of Matthew James Johnston, Cody Rae Haevischer, and Denis Karbovanec rushed into Unit 1505 with their guns drawn.
 Mohan happened to see the killers in the hallway as he was going out of his unit to play basketball with his friends and was dragged into unit 1505 at gunpoint.
 All six men were forced to face the floor with their heads covered and were shot.
 In a statement to the police before his murder in 2009, the Red Scorpion gangster Kevin LeClair said: "I was told they rushed in, got everybody on the ground.
 I was told two different stories.
 But that Corey was like really upset and crying, like begging for his life, saying he’ll do anything".
 LeClair also said that he heard that Narong was defiant as he was reported to have said “fuck you, you’re fucking dead” before he was shot in the head.